bigscience-workshop/biomedical/bigbio/hub/hub_repos/head_qa/README.md

 HEAD-QA is a multi-choice HEAlthcare Dataset.
 The questions come from exams to access a specialized position in the Spanish healthcare system, and are challenging even for highly specialized humans.
-They are designed by the Ministerio de Sanidad, Consumo y Bienestar Social.The dataset contains questions about following topics: medicine, nursing, psychology, chemistry, pharmacology and biology.
+They are designed by the Ministerio de Sanidad, Consumo y Bienestar Social.
+The dataset contains questions about following topics: medicine, nursing, psychology, chemistry, pharmacology and biology.